Valerioageno/sentry-react-lazy/README.md

 Performance monitoring is available using the right CDN.

-In order to use the automatic integration `new TracingIntegrations.BrowserTracing()` is needed to set the `performance` prop in the `<SentryProvider>`.
+In order to use the automatic integration `new TracingIntegrations.BrowserTracing()` is need to set the `performance` prop in the `<SentryProvider>`.
 Custom options must be passed as `tracingOptions` prop as expected by the the original [doc](https://docs.sentry.io/platforms/javascript/performance/instrumentation/automatic-instrumentation/#configuration-options).

+ Don't forget to set `tracesSampleRate` in the configuration.

 ```javascript
 <SentryProvider